Blog

 Why You Should Spay or Neuter Your Pets

-In 2023, World Spay Day will take place on February 28th (i.e. the fourth Tuesday of Spay and Neuter Month).
-This day was created to raise awareness about the importance of spaying (and neutering) pets.
-Sterilizing pets can not only benefit your pet’s health but also the health of your whole community.
+World Spay Day, which takes place on the fourth Tuesday of Spay and Neuter Month (February 28th in 2023), was created to raise awareness about the importance of sterilizing pets.
+Sterilizing pets can benefit both the pet’s health and the health of the entire community.

 5 Reasons to Spay or Neuter Your Pets

-On average, spayed and neutered pets come into contact with and encounter fewer animals throughout their lives.
-As a result, their risk of contracting a contagious disease from another animal is significantly reduced.
+• Spayed and neutered pets come into contact with and encounter fewer animals throughout their lives, significantly reducing their risk of contracting a contagious disease.

-Dogs and cats that have not been spayed or neutered can exhibit problematic, unwanted, and/or dangerous behaviors that are related to their instinct to reproduce.
-Some of these behaviors include:
+5. Eliminates Problematic Behaviors: Dogs and cats that have not been spayed or neutered can exhibit problematic, unwanted, and/or dangerous behaviors related to their instinct to reproduce.
+Some of these reproductive-related behaviors include:

 • Wandering or roaming